Social media post of Lamborghini traveling over 200 mph leads to criminal charges

-The Marion County Prosecutor’s office filed charges against a man after police say an online video show him going nearly 200 mph on I-465.
+The Marion County Prosecutor’s Office has filed charges against a man after police say an online video shows him going over 200 mph on Interstate 465.

 Indiana State Police say they received several tips about a social media video of a Lamborghini being driven recklessly in November.

-Police say the video shows the speedometer of the Lamborghini reached a speed of 213 mph.
+Police say the video, which was uploaded Nov.
+18, 2020, allegedly shows the black Lamborghini stopped in the left lane of I-465 near I-70 on the west side of Indianapolis.
+The video then shows the vehicle's speedometer as it accelerates quickly to a speed of 213 mph before the driver decelerates.

-Follow-up investigation by the Indiana State Police estimated the vehicle's speed at 198 mile per hour as it passed another vehicle.
+Investigators with Indiana State Police were able to estimate the Lamborghini was traveling at 198 mph as it passed another vehicle on the interstate.